-I'm the director of the Speech and Language Technologies Laboratory in the Department of Computer Science and Engineering.
-The overall goal of my lab's research is to find meaningful ways to integrate acoustic, phonetic, lexical, and other linguistic insights into the speech recognition process through a combination of statistical modeling and data/error analysis.
+Eric Fosler-Lussier is the director of the Speech and Language Technologies Laboratory in the OSU Department of Computer Science and Engineering.
+The overall goal of the lab's research is to find meaningful ways to integrate acoustic, phonetic, lexical, and other linguistic insights into the speech recognition process through a combination of statistical modeling and data/error analysis.
 He was a co-PI on the NSF grant that funded the Math-to-Mouth project from 2008-2011 and he remains involved with OSU learningtotalk.org personnel.
 For example, he is a member of Pat Reidy's dissertation...

 |Patrick Reidy, Graduate Student||

-I am a Ph.D. student in Linguistics at Ohio State University, writing a dissertation on The spectral kinematics of voiceless sibilant fricatives.
-Before starting my dissertation year fellowship, I worked on both the Math to Mouth and SKILLS4Words projects, writing Praat and R code for everything from an error-resistant segmentation script to gamma filters applied to multi-taper spectra to model the ERB transform.
-My dissertation is part of a longer-term research project in which I plan to use manifolds methods to model the differences in phonological development between children with cochlear implants and...
+Pat Reidy is a Ph.D. student in Linguistics at Ohio State University, writing a dissertation on The spectral kinematics of voiceless sibilant fricatives.
+He has worked on both the Math to Mouth and SKILLS4Words projects, writing Praat and R code for everything from an error-resistant segmentation script to gamma filters applied to multi-taper spectra to model the ERB transform.
+His dissertation is part of a longer-term research project in which he plans to use manifolds methods to model the differences in phonological development between children with cochlear implants and...